CollaboratingPlatypus/PetaPoco/README.markdown

 <h2 class="tagline">A tiny ORM-ish thing for your POCOs</h2>

 PetaPoco is a tiny .NET data access layer inspired by Rob Conery's [Massive](http://blog.wekeroad.com/helpy-stuff/and-i-shall-call-it-massive) project but for use with non-dynamic [POCO](http://en.wikipedia.org/wiki/Plain_Old_CLR_Object) objects.
+It came about because I was finding many of my projects that used SubSonic/Linq were slow or becoming mixed bags of Linq and [CodingHorror](http://www.subsonicproject.com/docs/CodingHorror).

+I needed a data acess layer that was:

+* tiny
+* fast
-It came about because I needed a data-access layer that was tiny, fast, easy to use and could run on .NET 3.5 and/or Mono 2.6 and later.  (ie: no support for dynamic).
+* easy to use and similar to SubSonic
+* could run on .NET 3.5 and/or Mono 2.6 (ie: no support for dynamic).

 Rob's claim of Massive being only 400 lines of code intruiged me and I wondered if something similar could be done without dynamics.

 So, what's with the name?
-Well if Massive is massive, this is peta-massive (it's about twice the size after all) and it works with POCOs ... so PetaPoco!!
+Well if Massive is massive, this is "Peta" massive (at about 1,200 lines it's triple the size after all) and since it works with "Poco"s ...
+"PetaPoco" seemed like a fun name!!

+## Current Status

+This project is currently a work in progress under active development.

+* MySQL support is solid and deployed in at least one production environment.
+* SQL Server is known to work in unit test cases.
+* The T4 template currently has issues with SQL Server.
+I have a fix but haven't released it just yet.

+Performance wise, the production envirnment mentioned above was using SubSonic/Linq.
+After porting to PetaPoco/SQL (which took about a day) the request rate has gone up, CPU load has dropped from 80% to 5% and personally I think the code is cleaner.

-WORK IN PROGRESS:  This project is under active development.
-Currently MySQL support is reasonably solid, but SQL Server support is completely untested.
-I'm updating this project nearly every day (sometimes more) so if you find something wrong, please [let me know](/contact).
+I'm updating this project nearly every day (sometimes more).
+If you find something wrong please [let me know](/contact).

 ## Download ##